ianjchadwick/LoRaWildfirePrevention-EC601Project/README.md

 # EC601Project1 - LoRaWAN for Wildfire Prediction and Prevention
-Exploration of LPWA (LoRAWAN specifically) based wide-area distributed sensor networks for prediction and prevention of wildfires.
+Exploration of Low-Power Wide-Area(LPWA) IoT connection standards (Long Range WAN (LoRaWAN specifically) for a wide-area distributed sensor network to predict and prevent wildfires.

 ## Problem Statement